byunw/byunw.github.io/linear-algebra.md

 C \in \mathbb{R}^{m \times p}
 $$

-## what is Eigenvalue and Eigenvector?
+## What is Eigenvalue and Eigenvector?
 Let

 $$